LinuxAtDuke/Intro-To-Docker/README.md

 **docker attach \<container\>**

 The `docker attach` command will allow you to attach to a container that's already running, but not attached.
 This is most useful when attaching to a container that has a TTY (terminal) allocated (such as when you run /bin/bash as the containers CMD).
-It's less helpful when there's not TTY present.
+It's less helpful when there's no TTY present.

 **CTRL+p CTRL+q**